 Barry: And then injected back into Lonna's lip line, brows and cheeks.
 Dr. Jeffrey Cruz says patients are looking for a more natural way to fight fine lines and wrinkles.

-Dr. Caruth: I think the trend is towards regenerative medicine, stem cells and platelet rich plasma and all these things which are really harnessing your own body's ability to anti-age.
+Dr. Caruth: I think the trend is towards regenerative medicine, growth factors, and platelet-rich plasma and all these things which are really harnessing your own body's ability to anti-age.

 Barry: Critics say there are no studies to back up the claim that injecting your own blood back into your own face can take a bite out of wrinkles or not.
 But a friend of Lonna's who had the procedure is convinced it works.
 Dr. Cruz says that compared to synthetic facial fillers, the procedure is relatively holistic and at $1500 less expensive in the long run.

 Dr. Caruth: With the platelet rich plasma you're basically allowing the body to restore normal soft tissue to stimulate collagen and so these results are gonna last for probably years as opposed to months.

 Barry: After several injections, Lonna got to see the early returns.

 Lonna: Oh my god.
 Dear lord I look like a little clown.

 Barry: Dr. Cruz says the redness and swelling will go down and Lonna is confident her own blood will be her fountain of youth.

 Lonna: I want it to just look like me only better.
 Only younger.